sbseltzer/jasperfy/README.md

 ### Orx Libraries/Includes

-Ensure orx's libaries and includes can be found during compilation.
+First ensure orx's libraries and includes can be found during compilation.

 There are 3 ways to tell this project how to find the orx libraries/includes.
 You only need to do one of these.